How The TMB Tone Stack Works

 The treble high pass filter made up of the Treble Cap + Treble Pot blocks frequencies below approximately 2400Hz and allow higher frequencies to pass.
 The high frequencies are sent to the top terminal of the Treble Pot.
 The bass and mid frequencies that pass through the bass and mid filters flow to the Treble Pot's lower terminal so the Treble Pot is a balance control that allows you to select between the high and low frequencies at its outside terminals.

 The Tone Slope Resistor + Mid Cap low pass filter works with the bass and mid high pass filters formed by the Bass Cap + Bass Pot and the Mid Cap + Mid Pot to form band pass filters.
-The low pass filter removes high frequencies and the high pass filters remove bass & mid frequencies to leave a band of frequencies that are allowed to pass through the tone stack.
+Band pass filters remove frequencies above and below the desired band of frequencies.
+The bass and mid band pass filters are made up of a low pass filter that removes high frequencies and a high pass filter that removes bass & mid frequencies to leave a band of frequencies that pass through the tone stack.

-The bass control's high pass filter cutoff frequency varies between 8Hz and 318Hz.
-With the Bass Pot full up the bass high pass filter only blocks frequencies below 8Hz so all guitar and bass frequencies get through.
-With the Bass Pot full down the filter blocks frequencies below 318Hz so most of the bass is filtered out.
+The bass control's high pass filter cutoff frequency varies between 1.6Hz and 64Hz.
+With the Bass Pot full up the bass high pass filter only blocks frequencies below 1.6Hz so all guitar and bass frequencies get through.
+With the Bass Pot full down the filter blocks frequencies below 64Hz so low bass is filtered out.

 The mid control's high pass filter cutoff frequency varies between 318Hz to infinitely high.
 With the Mid Pot full up the mid high pass filter only blocks frequencies below 318Hz.
 With the Mid Pot full down the mid filter blocks all frequencies.